HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 9. In order to download LenaSYS you need to navigate to `LenaSYS/newinstaller/installer.php` this will lead you to the new installer.
 In case the new installer does not work for you, you can access the old installer at `LenaSYS/install/install.php`.
 ![LenaSYS directory](lenasys.png "LenaSYS directory")

-10. Congratulations, now you can use the LenaSYS website!
+10. Congratulations, you can now use the LenaSYS website!
 ![Open the LenaSYS website link](newlenasysinstaller.png "Open the LenaSYS website link")

-11. Before you install the LenaSYS, it is good to know that if you see text-input says `Hostname`, then you need to type `db`, not `localhost` and you need check/turn on `Use Distributed Environment`-checkbox.
-Also when you are in root user credentials, then type in root user: `root` and root password: `password`, because all default values is set in docker-compose-yml.
+11. Before you install the LenaSYS, it is good to know that the text-input which says `Hostname`, needs to be `db`, not `localhost` and you need check/turn on `Use Distributed Environment`-checkbox.
+Also when entering root user credentials, type in root user: `root` and root password: `password`, because all default values is set in docker-compose-yml.

 12. To install the LenaSYS, you need to follow instruction [new LenaSYS installer](../../Shared/Documentation/newinstaller/documentation.md/#installer-steps) or [old LenaSYS installer](../../README.md).